-Age: At least 18 years of age.
+Age: Must be at least 18 years of age (provide copy of birth certificate or driver's license).

-Education: Applicant must have a High School Diploma or High school equivalency certificate, with at least one year of HS Algebra or equivalent required with a passing grade of C or better.
+Education: Applicant must have a High School Diploma or High school equivalence certificate, with at least one year of HS Algebra, or equivalent, completed with a passing grade of "C" or better.

-Physical: Physically and mentally able to safely perform or learn to safely perform essential functions of the job either with or without reasonable accommodations and without endangering the safety or health of coworkers throughout the term of the apprenticeship agreement.
+Physical: Physically and mentally able to safely perform the essential functions of the job either with or without reasonable accommodations.